tbela99/css-parser/files/plugins.md

 ### Example

-A plugin implemented as visitor that inlines all images under a specific size.
+A plugin implemented as visitor function that inlines all images under a specific size.

 ```ts
 import {